Worldonawire/architect_log/README.md

 # Architect's Log
-Web app designed for architecture students to record key information about buildings they have visited.
+Web app designed for architecture students to log and record key information about buildings they have visited.